gungunfebrianza/Sustainability-Engineering/Sustainability Standards/GRI/GRI 414 Supplier Social Assessment.md

 ------

-# GRI 414: Supplier Social Assessment - Complete Question Framework
+# GRI 414: Supplier Social Assessment

 ## Disclosure 414-1: New Suppliers That Were Screened Using Social Criteria